P H O T O A P P R E C I A T I O N

 Area Proportion is similar in theory to golden mean and provides visual balance.
 Where a smaller area is proportional to a larger area as the larger area is proportional to the entire image.
 Shown here as the area of Pittwater is to the ocean, as the ocean is to the entire scene.

 Splits the image into vertical and horizontal thirds and provides interest and visual comfort.
 For example, the distant tree line runs loosely along the top third of the image and, the image itself is loosely split into one third sections - Middle shrub and cloud on the left vertical line and the sand dune on the right vertical.

 (12) - Visual Links and Perspective:

 I t's not just the two dimensions of width and height that make a photograph, it's also the third dimension of depth.
 The use of visual links can tie an image together at different levels of depth.
-In "Barrenjoey Dreamtime" the forground rock ledge is similar in shape to the distant cloud bank.
-And, the top of the middle forground shrub links to the individual cloud above it.
+In "Barrenjoey Dreamtime" the foreground rock ledge is similar in shape to the distant cloud bank.
+And, the top of the middle foreground shrub links to the individual cloud above it.
 This pulls the image together and perspective is accentuated by the convergence of the waves and beach into the distance and the convergence of the tree lines and escarpment towards the lighthouse on the right.
 Being aware of this will suck you into the photograph.

 PHOTO RATING SYSTEM: